($1,277) Moving From Texas to Utah

 • Moving Permits: Utah does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 • Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Utah.
+You can set an official move date on the form so that all your mail will get properly forwarded to Utah.
 Get started here.

-• Mover's Insurance: Every state has their own requirements when it comes to insurance.
+• Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 • Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.